top of page

 Since 2006, German artist Verena Stenke and Venetian-born artist and writer Andrea Pagnes have been working together as VestAndPage internationally in performance art, performance-based film, writing, publishing and temporary artistic community projects.

-VestAndPage’s works resonate philosophically with the queer and dark ecology and object-oriented ontology by Timothy Morton and the phenomenology of perception and embodied cognition studies by Merleau-Ponty.
-Working on performance art’s liminal, spectral and ritual nature, in their ongoing “Poetics of Relations” they apply endurance, sublimation and risk-taking with a poetic bodily approach to art practice and a focus on universal human experiences.
-They consider performance-based filmmaking an artistic practice that serves the body’s capacity to generate knowledge, convey meanings and shape concepts of intimate archiving, with the perceptual acting as a lens on how we view reality and the spectrum of relationships to address the social nature of representation.
-For them, film can delude space-time, open the unconscious as a resourceful vessel, and reveal processes and relations by linking apparently disconnected persons, objects and happenings.
+Working on performance art’s liminal, spectral and ritual nature, in an ongoing poetics of relations, they apply endurance, sublimation and risk-taking with a poetic bodily approach to art practice.
+They consider performance-based filmmaking an artistic practice that serves the body’s capacity to generate situated and embodied knowledge, convey meanings and shape concepts of intimate archiving.
+For them, film can delude space-time, open the unconscious as a resourceful vessel, and reveal processes and relations by linking apparently disconnected human and beyond-human bodies, sites and happenings.

-They are the founders and directors of the Venice International Performance Art Week, and their research and poetic writings have been extensively published and translated for international readers.
-They share their methodology and mentoring on collaborative performance and filmmaking in master classes and have been guest lecturers at art academies worldwide.
-For STRATA, they sign responsible as artistic directors, producers, writers, performers, and directors.
+They are the founders and directors of the Venice International Performance Art Week, and their artistic research and poetic writings have been extensively published and translated for international readers.
+They share their methodology as lecturers and mentors worldwide.

 www.vest-and-page.de